-Their construction also allows them to retain their temperature much longer than their regular counterparts.
+The construction of Yeti coolers and other cooler alternatives also allows them to retain their temperature much longer than their regular counterparts.
 Some brands have been tested to stand their ground for 10 days to avoid the dismay of your beers swimming in a pool of melted ice as the landscape vistas open up in front you.
 Their ice retention is prolonged by an additional 2-inch insulation.

 Why buy a Yeti alternative:

 Although the technology wasn’t their invention, back in 2006 two brothers from the depths of a basement envisioned the evolution of the icebox.
-Their dominance in the market using the rotomolding process to provide for high-end coolers bolstered them in the leading spot of the race.
+Their dominance in the market using the rotomolding process to provide for high-end coolers bolstered them in the leading spot of the race, making the Yeti cooler a coveted item amongst outdoorsmen all across the country.
 Long has been 2006, though, and with the growing demand reliable competition was a concomitant.

 Don’t get us wrong.
-Yeti still gives birth to robust iceboxes that will glee most outdoor enthusiasts.
+Yeti coolers still glee most outdoor enthusiasts.
 However, as with any company that stayed at the top for a moon too long, their products come in excruciating prices (*cough* Apple).
-The emerging brands offer similar and sometimes better features, and their pertinence in the ever-evolving game of iceboxes is jolted by their friendlier price tags.
+The emerging brands offer similar alternatives to Yeti coolers with sometimes even better features, and their pertinence in the ever-evolving game of iceboxes is jolted by their friendlier price tags.

 Cheaper and on occasions better, these brands no longer follow the footsteps of their predecessor.
 They have evolved beyond them.

-While in their basic functions all rotomolded coolers (Yeti or not) are triumphant in comparison to regular iceboxes, they are not perfect.
-The mere fact they carry additional features implies extra weight.
+While in their basic functions all of these types of products (the Yeti cooler, Grizzly coolers, RTIC coolers and many more) are triumphant in comparison to regular iceboxes, they are not perfect.
+The mere fact that they carry additional features implies extra weight.
 In extreme heat, dead-lifting 60 pounds of ice and thermoplastic can strain the most athletic of builds.
 And, the old method of drag and pull will wear off the base.
 Of course, unless you are a lone wolf, your fishing crew will make the transport from car to boat easier.

 There is also the matter of price.
 The brands after Yeti’s success come in a discount, yet most of them still have 3 digits on their label.
 Common coolers usually demand from you half the lolly than rotomolded iceboxes.
 Now, the additional cost shouldn’t be a source of infinite dismay rather it should require a shift in perception.
 They are an investment that promises to outlive you and in most cases come with a lifelong warranty.